armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-0-6-10.md

 Added support for reading values in a map (in config files) when they are not specified as string values.
 You no longer have to enclose the map values in quotes although you still can.

-Previously, when you added permissions to the Agent like the following:
+Previously, when you added permissions to the Armory Agent like the following:

 ```yaml
 permissions: